Coronavirus - being furloughed if you can’t work

 If you’re employed by a business and you’re also self-employed, you can be furloughed and might also be able to use the self-employment scheme.

-If your employer won’t furlough you
+If your employer can’t or won’t furlough you

-Check if they’ve seen the guidance for employers on GOV.UK.
+You should check if they’ve seen the guidance for employers on GOV.UK.
 It explains who can be furloughed under the rules of the scheme.

 If you look after someone and can’t be furloughed, you can check what to do if you need to be off work to care for someone.